 Read the answer here.

-Yes, a wisdom tooth infection along with the pain, might also cause sore throat and swollen lymph glands under the jaw.
+Yes, a wisdom tooth infection along with the pain might also cause a sore throat and swollen lymph glands under the jaw.

-Is it normal to have sore throat after smoking weed?
+Is it normal to have a sore throat after smoking weed?

-Of course yes, as it is the effect of drawing in hot dry air down your throat.
-And this air irritates the mucous lining of your throat because you’re drying it out, thus causing a sore throat.
+Yes, as it is the effect of drawing in the hot dry air down your throat.
+And this air irritates the mucous lining of your throat (because you’re drying it out), thus causing a sore throat.